FilipMalczak/vent/README.md

 Long story short - this will be an event sourcing wrapper over MongoDB that will allow for querying DB with timestamp, in which case result will correspond to object (document) at that moment in time.

+General idea for deployment is that the user should provide MongoDB instance and wrap it with Vent - either with embedded instance (used in-memory) or exposed via some protocol (e.g. HTTP) - which enables usage of Vent in other languages.

 ## MVP

 > MVP is under development.
 I'm gonna try to keep done things ticked, but don't trust it 100%, better read the code.